VFLins/price_indexr/readme.md

 # Description

-### What it does?

-Price_indexr is intended to get a set of product prices for a given search on google shopping and store it in a database or a .csv file.
-It will return up to 20 results, if no product is found at the moment it will register a message in a text file in the same folder as the script.
-It is recomended to automate this task to be performed periodically with [cron](https://cron-job.org/en/) to schedule new data over time.
+Price_indexr is intended to get a set of product prices for a given simultaneous search on Google shopping and Bing shopping and store it locally.
+To ensure you will get only the desired results, you can filter what will be saved locally based on the title each individual product.
+This program can be prompted manually, or scheduled to run by other softwares like [cron](https://cron-job.org/en/), or Windows's task scheduler.

 ### How can this help me?